majornorth/footy_subs/README.md

-fooy_subs
+Footy Subs
 =========

-A web app for finding substitute soccer players for league matches in the Bay Area
+A web app for finding substitute soccer players for league matches in the Bay Area.
+Details: http://stewartmccoy.com/find-substitute-soccer-players/